History of Riyadh in Timeline

 Alongside the development project and with the aim of enhancing the artistic landscape of the city, 1000 pieces of art are planned to be publicly displayed in the city by the end of 2030.

-By 2030, King Khalid International Airport (KKIA) will be expanded with six parallel runways and three or four large passenger terminals.
+By 2030, King Khalid International Airport (KKIA) is planned to be expanded with six parallel runways and three or four large passenger terminals, with the ability to serve 120 million passengers per year.

 In April 2020, Saudi Arabia entered the bidding process for the 2030 Asian Games.